IBM/watson-nao-robot/README.md

     can `Run All` cells in your notebook, or you can `Run All Below`, that will start executing from the first cell under the currently selected cell, and then continue executing all cells that follow.

+## 11. Results sent to the Node Red Flow